 HIST 104.
 Foundations of American History I – 3 hours.
 The evolution of U.S. history from colonial times to the late 19th century.
 This course is designed to satisfy Missouri State Law requirement, RSMO, Section 170.011

-HL 140.
-Introduction to Medical Terminology – 1 hour.
+HLTH 140.
+Medical Terminology – 1 hour.
 This course introduces the skills and knowledge needed to develop an understanding of the language of medicine and health care.
 This course will increase the student’s ability to utilize and recognize medical terminology through the use of medical conditions.
-Word pronunciation, spelling, and basic documentation are also emphasized through the use of classroom interaction and electronic resources
+Word pronunciation, spelling, and basic documentation are also emphasized through the use of classroom interaction and electronic resources.

-MA 165.
+MATH 165.
 College Algebra – 3 hours.
-For students that desire more extensive work in algebra.
-Topics include: introduction to the Cartesian Coordinate System; graphing of equations, functions and their graphs, including linear, quadratic, polynomial, and rational functions; systems of equations and inequalities; matrices and determinants; introduction to logarithms; and applications of these topics
+For students that desire more extensive work in algebra Topics include: introduction to the Cartesian Coordinate System; graphing of equations, functions and their graphs, including linear, quadratic, polynomial, and rational functions; systems of equations and inequalities; matrices and determinants; introduction to logarithms; and applications of these topics.

-MU 125.
-Jazz, Pop, and Rock – 3 hours.
+MUSC 125.
+Jazz, Pop and Rock – 3 hours.
 Students will explore the development of rock ‘n roll, jazz, and American popular music and their subgenres through historical and theoretical analysis.

-SC 100.
+PSYC 100.
+Principles of Psychology – 3 hours.
+The study of human behavior from a scientific point of view, including research and theory relative to all the major specialty areas within psychologySOCL 100.
 Introduction to Sociology – 3 hours.
 An overview of the basic theories, methods, concepts, and issues central to the discipline of sociology.
-An examination of the relationship between social behavior and society..
+An examination of the relationship between social behavior and society.